Yesterday was a good day.

 Everything was together and coordinated.

-As we were preparing to wrap up I noticed the ladies doing most of the work.
+As we were preparing to wrap up, I noticed the group of ladies doing most of the work.
 Some were inside helping with the food.

-As one who sat outside, I was more observant of the ladies that were serving and tending to the senior flock outside.
+As I sat outside, I was more observant of the ladies that were serving and tending to the senior flock outside.

-The grace, depth, and the quick wit of their conversation is what stays with me yet even this morning.
+The grace, depth, and quick wit of their conversation are what stays with me yet even this morning.

 They folded up the chairs, drew down the campers, and gathered up the table clothes.